 People get this confused all the time.
 There’s a difference between a double major and a dual degree.
 In most cases, getting a double major is easier than getting a dual degree.
 A double major means you have two majors in the same college.
 For example, my BA in Liberal Studies is from the College of Liberal Arts and Social Sciences.
 If I majored in Liberal Studies and Anthropology then I would have a double major because those two majors are from the same college.

 A dual degree means you get two degrees; one from a different college.
-For example, I have a degree from Bauer College of Business and a degree from College of Liberal Arts and Social Sciences.
+For example, I have a degree from Bauer College of Business and a degree from the College of Liberal Arts and Social Sciences.
 Since they are from different colleges they have different degree requirements.

 Completing a dual degree program can be more tedious than getting a double major because dual degree has different prerequisites.
 That’s why people either don’t finish their degrees or don’t finish on time.